Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

 .. admonition:: Exercise 4.3
     :class: exercise

+    * Make sure you are in your homefolder before executing the commands
     * Run BLAST on the command line to determine what sequence ``/nfs/course/551-0132-00L/4_Alignment/mystery_sequence_02.fasta`` might be - be careful to choose the correct algorithm

+    .. hidden-code-block:: bash

+        # Go to your homefolder
+        cd

+        # It is always good to have a quick look at the sequence you want to find out
+        less /nfs/course/551-0132-00L/4_Alignment/mystery_sequence_02.fasta

+        # Since we want to analyse a protein sequence with a nucleotide database, we have to use tblastn
+        tblastn -db /nfs/nas22/fs2201/biol_micro_unix_modules/databases/NCBI/ref_prok_rep_genomes/ref_prok_rep_genomes -query /nfs/course/551-0132-00L/4_Alignment/mystery_sequence_02.fasta -out tblastn_results.txt -outfmt 6 -num_threads 32

+        # The sequence analysis reveals that the sequence is from the Thermus thermophilus bacterium

 Multiple sequence alignment (MSA)
 ---------------------------------